What are pineberries?

 Pineberries are white on the outside (sometimes with blush coloring), with red seeds and white interiors.
 They are larger than wild strawberries, but smaller than the giant ones found at grocery stories.

 Pineberries are named for their flavor, which can have hints of pineapple.
 They are not a cross between strawberries and pineapples, a claim I've seen floating around on the internet.

 What do they taste like?

-Pineberries taste like most other strawberries.
-When in-season, they are juicy, sweet, and slightly acidic.
-They can have hints of pineapple, pear, and apricot, but not always.
-Several that I've tried taste just like 'regular' strawberries.
+Pineberries taste like strawberries with hints of pineapple, pear, and apricot.
+Those subtle flavors aren't always present, as several that I've tried taste just like 'regular' strawberries.